ethberlinzwei/KnowledgeBase/mentors.md

 We encourage our hackers to all send in their requests for support the same way.
 We are using [HELPq](http://ehz.io/HELPq-data/) - a simple web-interface for hackers to submit a ticket to.
 All the mentors will have access to this ticket queue and be able to pull a ticket from.

-You received login information in the welcome e-mail.
+You should have received login information in the welcome e-mail.

 ## Communications during the event

-You will receive welcome e-mail with the link to our mentorship orga [Riot](https://riot.im/) chat.
+You will receive welcome e-mail with the link to our mentorship orga Riot chat.
 If you can't find it, please send your Riot handle to one of the mentorship leads.
 They will then add you to the channel.

 ## Mentorship On-Site Leads